smhulme/startup/notes.md

 ## CSS
 Bootstrap can be incorporated as more of a background thought by implementing it first vs last compared to my css file

+!important makes the element be priority over the default

 ## React Part 1: Routing